dtgoitia/vscode-markdown-contacts/README.md

       Check [published versions](https://marketplace.visualstudio.com/items?itemName=dtgoitia.markdown-contacts) if you are unsure about whether you need to bump the version or not.

-  1. Push latest changes: `git push --atomic master `
+  1. Push latest changes: `git push --atomic origin master`  (to ensure tags are sent simultaneously)

   1. Go to [CI](https://github.com/dtgoitia/vscode-markdown-contacts/actions/) to monitor deployment.
     Note: the deployment will fail if there is not a new tag.